A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit

-The {\it local} relaxation time $\tau_{loc}$ in electronic systems is $\sim 10^{-12}$ seconds, but collective relaxation times $\tau_{coll}$, say, can be macroscopic, $\sim 100$ seconds in the CO manganites\cite{sweep-1}.
-This measurement was at $\sim 0.9 T_{CO}$ and $\tau_{coll}$ is likely to be much greater at low $T$.
-The field cycling periods $\tau_{per}$ that we could infer from field melting experiments were $\sim 10 $ms\cite{sweep-2}.
-Overall $\tau_{loc} \ll \tau_{per} \ll \tau_{coll}$.
+The {\it local} relaxation time $\tau_{loc}$ in electronic systems is $\sim 10^{-12}$ seconds, but collective relaxation times $\tau_{coll}$, say, can be macroscopic, $\sim 100$ seconds in the CO manganites \cite{sweep-1}.
+This experiment was performed at $\sim 0.9 T_{CO}$ and $\tau_{coll}$ is likely to be much greater at low $T$.
+The field cycling periods $\tau_{per}$ that we could infer from field melting experiments were \cite{sweep-2} $\sim 10 $ms. Overall $\tau_{loc} \ll \tau_{per} \ll \tau_{coll}$.
 Our MC results are broadly in the same window.
 The `microscopic' timescale is the MC step.
 The sweep periods were $10^3 - 10^4$ MC steps (bigger in smaller systems) but still $ \ll 10^{12}$ that one would need to avoid trapping in a metastable state.